mscdex/node-imap/README.md

     Valid `options` properties are:

       * **markSeen** - < _boolean_ > - Mark message(s) as read when fetched. **Default:** false
       * **struct** - < _boolean_ > - Fetch the message structure. **Default:** false
       * **size** - < _boolean_ > - Fetch the RFC822 size. **Default:** false
       * **bodies** - < _mixed_ > - A string or Array of strings containing body part section to fetch. **Default:** (none) Example sections:
           * 'HEADER' - The message header
           * 'HEADER.FIELDS(TO FROM SUBJECT)' - Specific header fields only
           * 'HEADER.FIELDS.NOT(TO FROM SUBJECT)' - Header fields only that do not match the fields given
           * 'TEXT' - The message body
           * '' - The entire message (header + body)
           * 'MIME' - MIME-related header fields only (e.g. 'Content-Type')

+          Note: You can also prefix `bodies` strings with part ids for multipart messages (e.g. '1.TEXT', '1.2.TEXT', '2.MIME', etc)
+          Note 2: 'HEADER*' sections are only valid for parts whose content type is 'message/rfc822', including the root part (no preceding part ids).

 * **copy**(< _mixed_ >source, < _string_ >mailboxName, < _function_ >callback) - _(void)_ - Copies message(s) in the currently open mailbox to another mailbox. `source` can be a message UID, a message UID range (e.g. '2504:2507' or '\*' or '2504:\*'), or an _array_ of message UIDs and/or message UID ranges. `callback` has 1 parameter: < _Error_ >err.